-For example, using the data source sample above, a dynamic partition can be used to filter the data so that when "John Doe" is filling out a form on his mobile device and selects a "Customer" dropdown list, he only sees his customers.
-With the same partition, "Jane Doe" can view only her customer.
+A dynamic partition can be used to filter the data so that when "John Doe" is filling out a form on his mobile device and selects a "Customer" dropdown list, he only sees the customers in rows that have his name in them.
+With the same partition, "Jane Doe" can view only her customers.

-- In the above screen, the column selected is "Rep"; this is where the value (Username) to sort by is listed.
+- In the above screen, the column selected is "Rep"; this is where the value (Username) to partition by is listed.

 - The field to match is "Username"; this tells the filtering mechanism to search for the mobile user's Username within the "Rep" column, and give the user access only to data in rows that contain their username in the "Rep" column.